openstream/woocommerce-runmyaccounts/README.md

 Please note, you need a paid account with Run my Accounts to use this plugin.

+## Known issues
+* Discount codes does not be reflected on the invoice.
+* Credits are not created in Run My Accounts.

 ## Installation
 Upload the files to your server and put it in your folder /plugins/.
 Activate the plugin, enter the API key and check the settings page.